-

 Reproduction & Growth

-- A fiercely territorial fish, and will attack larger animals that threaten its eggs.
+- The garibaldi is a fiercely territorial fish and will attack larger animals that threaten its eggs.

-- Males will select a home territory that includes a feeding area, a protective hole, and a nesting site.
-They will protect its territory year-round.
+- The male will select a home territory that includes a feeding area, a protective hole, and a nesting site.
+It will protect its territory year-round.

-- Females also will establish a home range but do not defend it with the same vigor as males.
+- The female will also establish a home range, but does not defend it with the same vigor as the male.

 - One of the most interesting things about the garibaldi is its courtship and mating behavior:

-- In the early spring, males will prepare a nest by removing small animals and cleaning out the debris from a small area of a red algae bed.
+- In the early spring, the male will prepare a nest by removing small animals and cleaning out the debris from a small area of a red algae bed.

-- When the nest is ready, they will work hard to attract females with swimming displays.
+- When the nest is ready, he will work hard to attract females with swimming displays.

 - He will continue to clean and guard the eggs until they hatch with no assistance from the female.
-A female can lay between 50 to 1000 eggs, which incubate for 2 to 7 days until they emerge into transparent, 1/6-inch hatchlings.
-Several females may spawn in the same nest and each female may lay eggs in several nests.
+A female can lay between 50 and 1000 eggs, which incubate for 2 to 7 days until they emerge into transparent, 1/6-inch hatchlings.
+Several females may spawn in the same nest, and each female may lay eggs in several nests.

 Conservation Status